 1.0 dB LOSS, 300 of 1500 watts lost -- If our new 1500 watt amp only produces 1200 watts, we send it back.
 We replaced our venerable designed-for-1200-watts Alpha 76PA or SB221 by spending money on our new Smoke-Em QRO amp to get those 300 extra watts.

-Will we now tolerate cancellation of our spending money by an avoidable 1 dB worth of collective losses somewhere in the antenna system?
-Arguably, 1.0 dB improvement in the noise can turn no QSO to QSO, improving Q's and mults in serious contest logs by working a better percentage of stations on those tough marginal paths.
+Will we now tolerate cancellation of our money spent on the amp by an avoidable 1 dB worth of collective losses somewhere in the antenna system?
+Arguably, 1.0 dB signal improvement in the noise can turn no QSO to QSO, improving Q's and mults in serious contest logs by working a better percentage of stations on those tough marginal paths.